OHDSI/Authenticator/README.md

 Common configuration parameters:

 - `fieldsToExtract`:
-  - keys represent names of user's properties, which will be stored in JWT body / UserInfo.additionalInfo
+  - keys represent names of user's properties, which will be stored in JWT body / UserInfo.user
   - values represent SpEL expressions used to extract and calculate value of the properties based on the data provided by authentication origin

 #### Database (JDBC) authentication

 - SQL query must return a single row